 - Prior Learning Portfolio Assessment: Students may demonstrate the skills and competencies they have learned from their training (including coursework completed at a non-regionally accredited college), work, volunteer, and life experiences that are equivalent to course and/or college outcomes offered at Friends University in a prior learning portfolio.
 A prior learning portfolio is a compilation of written evidence that supports a student’s prior and experiential learning accomplishments in a specific subject area.

 - Non-Collegiate: College credit is recognized for certain types of non-collegiate training programs (i.e. Center for Financial Training) and U.S. Military service where college credit recommendations have been established by the American Council on Education (ACE) and/or the National College Credit Recommendation Service (NCCRS).

 - Science Lab Credit: First Aid and/or CPR certifications have been pre-approved by our CAPS faculty to satisfy the Natural Science Lab requirement.
 First Aid and CPR certifications are awarded at one (1) credit hour each.
 Multiple CPR credits will not be awarded; the maximum credit for CPR is one hour regardless of CPR category.
 Examples of classes in the CPR category are: Child CPR, Adult CPR, and CPR/AED.
-Valid documentation (card or certificate) must be submitted to the Director of Prior Learning.
+Valid documentation (card or certificate) must be submitted to the PLA office, located in the Academic Resource Center.